rownakabdullahomi/rownakabdullahomi/README.md

 - 🌱 Currently exploring **React**, **Node.js**, and **MongoDB**
 - 💼 In search of a remote job
 - 🤝 Open to collaborating on **frontend** and **full-stack** projects
-- ⚡ Fun fact: I love plauing mobile games!
+- ⚡ Fun fact: I love playing mobile games!

 ---